BVLC/caffe/docs/installation.md

 **CUDA compute capability**: devices with compute capability <= 2.0 may have to reduce CUDA thread numbers and batch sizes due to hardware constraints.
 Your mileage may vary.

+Once installed, check your times against our [reference performance numbers](performance_hardware.html) to make sure everything is configured properly.

 Refer to the project's issue tracker for [hardware/compatibility](https://github.com/BVLC/caffe/issues?labels=hardware%2Fcompatibility&page=1&state=open).